-Host a young person with disability
+Host a young person with disabilities

 This page is directed to international mobility host structures.
 How to adapt and welcome young people with disabilities?
 How can we provide them with the necessary information and accompany them before and after their arrival?
 How to enable these young people to make the most of their mobility?
 To get more advice, practical sheets are available in the toolbox of the platform.

 1. Ensure good communication before and during the stay

 Host organisations must understand the needs of young people with disabilities in order to prepare their arrival and integration.
 For this, communication before and during mobility is essential.

 If you are welcoming a young person with a disability into your organization, it is essential to be aware of the specific needs and accommodations that this young person will require on site.